01 of 04

 Bead Size Chart

-Having a printed bead chart is one of the best ways to compare sizes and avoid purchasing beads that are smaller or larger than you expected.
-It can be convenient to have a bead chart on hand before making online orders or when planning projects before you start digging through your bead stash looking for beads.
+A printed bead chart is one of the best ways to compare sizes and avoid purchasing beads that are smaller or larger than you expected.
+Have a bead chart on hand before making online orders or when planning projects.
+The bead size chart will help you determine the right size of beads for the length of project you are making or how many beads you will need for specific projects.